Brigitte Bardot: Legacy

 Bardot was the subject of eight Andy Warhol paintings in 1974.
 The Australian pop group Bardot was named after her.
 Kylie Minogue adopted the Bardot "sex kitten look" on the cover of her album Body Language, released in 2003.
-In addition to Minogue, women who emulated and were inspired by Bardot include Claudia Schiffer, Emmanuelle Béart, Elke Sommer, Kate Moss, Faith Hill, Isabelle Adjani, Diane Kruger, Lara Stone, Amy Winehouse, Georgia May Jagger, Zahia Dehar, Scarlett Johansson, Louise Bourgoin, and Paris Hilton.
+In addition to Minogue, women who emulated and were inspired by Bardot include Isabelle Adjani, Emmanuelle Béart, Louise Bourgoin, Zahia Dehar, Faith Hill, Paris Hilton, Georgia May Jagger, Scarlett Johansson, Diane Kruger, Kate Moss, Claudia Schiffer, Elke Sommer, Lara Stone, and Amy Winehouse.
 Bardot said: "None have my personality."
 Laetitia Casta embodied Bardot in the 2010 French drama film Gainsbourg: A Heroic Life by Joann Sfar.
 In 2011, Los Angeles Times Magazines list of "50 Most Beautiful Women in Film" ranked her number two.

 A portrait of Bardot by Warhol, commissioned by Sachs in 1974, was sold at Sotheby's in London on 22 and 23 May 2012.
 The painting, estimated at million, was part of Sachs' art collection put on sale a year after his death.
-She inspired Nicole Kidman, who had "Bardot-esque" hair in the 2013 British brand Jimmy Choo campaign.
+She inspired Nicole Kidman, who had "Bardot-esque" hair in the 2013 campaign by the British brand Jimmy Choo.
 In 2015, Bardot was ranked number six in "The Top Ten Most Beautiful Women of All Time" according to a survey carried out by Amway's beauty company in the UK involving 2,000 women.

 American alternative rock band Brigitte Calls Me Baby was named after her, inspired by pen-pal correspondence between frontman Wes Leavins and Bardot.
+Bardot is mentioned in Billy Joel's song "We Didn't Start the Fire," released in 1989.
 In 2020, Vogue named Bardot number one of "The most beautiful French actresses of all time".
 In a retrospective retracing women throughout the history of cinema, she was listed among "the most accomplished, talented and beautiful actresses of all time" by Glamour.